quarkusio/quarkus/ext/arc/README.md

-# Weld Arc - "CDI lite" Experiments
+# Arc - "CDI lite" Experiments

 This repo contains a working prototype of something that could be called "CDI lite".
 The goal is to verify whether it's feasible to implement a "reasonable" subset of CDI features with minimal runtime.
 The target envs are JVM, GraalVM (both jvm and aot modes).

-**NOTE:** Jandex built from master is needed to build this project: https://github.com/wildfly/jandex

 ## Goals